willstudy/iotex-docs/README.md

 ### Grand Design

-Our long-term design employs Separation of Powers (a term coined by Charles-Louis de Secondat which states that political authority should be divided into legislative, executive and judicial powers).
+The overall design of IoTeX Network employs Separation of Powers,a term coined by Charles-Louis de Secondat which states that democratic political authority should be divided into legislative, executive and judicial powers.
+Generally speaking, IoTeX Network is a decentralized trust fabric consisting of multiple blockchains to connect humans, machines, applications, arranged hierarchically and serving different purposes.
 ![IoTeX Rootchain Architecture](https://cdn-images-1.medium.com/max/2600/1*D6GiPlh9TdikW82c8j1jrA.png)

 * Governance layer, instantiated by the Gravity Chain is the layer that acts as a decentralized government for the IoTeX network.
-It uses a liveness-oriented consensus scheme (e.g., PoS variant) to facilitate tasks such as staking, voting, slashing, protocol-related proposals, and more.
-Will be launched in Q3/Q4 2019.
+It exclusively focuses on decentralization and security, a liveness-oriented consensus scheme (e.g., PoS variant) to facilitate tasks such as staking, voting, slashing, protocol-related proposals, and more.
+Before the launch of the gravity chain Q3/Q4 2019, Ethereum mainnet will be used as the governance layer.
 * Orchestration layer, instantiated by the Root Chain, is the general manager and coordinator for all subchains.
-It is powered by our safety-oriented Roll-DPoS consensus mechanism and aims for high throughput and reliability.
-Will be launched in Q1 2019 (a.k.a, Mainnet Alpha).
+It is powered by our safety-oriented Roll-DPoS consensus mechanism and aims for reasonable throughput, reliability and transparency.
+It is being launched in April 2019 (a.k.a, Mainnet Alpha) as the first blockchain within IoTeX Network.
-* Operational layer, instantiated by various subchains, is the concrete unit that handles business logic related to specific use cases/applications.
-In our design, subchains share the same pool of Delegates as the root chain, so anyone can spin up a subchain as effortlessly and securely as spinning up an EC2 instance on AWS Cloud.
-The first IoTeX subchain is expected to be launched in Q2/Q3 2019 focusing on privacy.
+* Operational layer, instantiated by various layer2 subchains, is the concrete unit that handles business logic related to specific use cases/applications.
+Different subchains can interoperate with each other via cross-chain communication.
+The first IoTeX subchain is expected to be launched in Q2/Q3 2019 focusing on trusted computing.
-* Execution layer, is an optional layer for specific subchains to offload concerete computation tasks to.
+* Execution layer, is an optional layer to which specific subchains can offload concrete computation/storage tasks.
+The segregation of verification & ordering of states from generation of states is extremely helpful to improve scalability, functionality and usability of a decentralized system.

+In our design, all blockchains share the same pool of delegate resource which produces consensus to secure the entire network and is the cornerstone of the collective trust.
+With the collective trusted being provided, one can easily spin up a subchain as effortlessly as spinning up an EC2 instance on AWS Cloud.
+Thanks to the abstraction of EDR, subchains running within IoTeX Network can have dramatically different state transition and execution layers as well as the underlying crypto economics.

+The reason why we separate duties across multiple blockchain layers we firmly believe in decentralized governance.
+Many DPoS blockchain manage governance tasks (i.e.,. staking/voting) on the core operational layer blockchain - IoTeX believes governance tasks should not be grouped with operational tasks on the same chain.
+For example, elected Delegates, as a vested interest group, may disregard staking/voting transactions in the block production process to mitigate being de-elected (i.e., conflict of interest).
+Furthermore, elected Delegates may enforce protocol upgrades (by upgrading their software without consent from other users) that are not favorable to the rest of the ecosystem.

 ### Root Chain